-Petta is a dubbed Tamil film starring Rajinikanth, Simran and Trisha in lead roles.
-Vijay Sethupathi, Nawazuddin Siddiqui, Bobby Simha and Megha Akash in prominent roles.
+Petta is a dubbed Tamil film starring Rajinikanth, Simran, and Trisha in lead roles.
+Vijay Sethupathi, Nawazuddin Siddiqui, Bobby Simha, and Megha Akash are in prominent roles.
 Kalanidhi Maran produced the film and Karthik Subbaraj directed it.
-Petta released worldwide on 10th Jan, 2019.
+Petta was released worldwide on 10th Jan 2019.

 A middle-aged guy, Kaali (Rajinikanth), joins as a temporary hostel warden with the recommendation of a Minister.
 Although he seems like a jovial guy at first, other aspects of his personality are revealed over time.
-He befriends students, stops ragging and improves the hostel facilities.
+He befriends students, stops ragging, and improves the hostel facilities.
 The problems start as he helps a couple to pursue their love.
-When a group of goons attack the hostel, the true face of Kaali is exposed and a purpose behind his arrival is revealed.
-Who is Kaali, why he came to the hostel and what is his rivalry forms the crux of the story.
+When a group of goons attacks the hostel, the true face of Kaali is exposed and the purpose behind his arrival is revealed.
+Who is Kaali, why he came to the hostel, and what is his rivalry forms the crux of the story.

 Petta starts with a great premise as good as that of Baasha.
-In fact, the film was made in admiration to the stardom of Rajinikanth.
+The film was made in admiration of Rajinikanth’s stardom.
 The film starts as a regular commercial movie with a lot of entertainment in the first half.
 The elevation scenes in the first half remind us of vintage Rajinikanth films.
 The romantic scenes between Rajinikanth and Simran are entertaining.
 The interval sequence elevates the film to a whole new level but is dragged for so long that the intensity gets lost.

 The characterization of Rajinikanth is good as a ruthless guy who stops at nothing.
-His body language and expressions are carefully chiselled to give it a distinct style and attitude.
-Most other characters are used like a padding to elevate his role.
+His body language and expressions are carefully chiseled to give it a distinct style and attitude.
+Many other characters are used as padding to elevate his role.

 Rajinikanth is stunning in his role.
-He looks young and ravishing in a role that is not seen in his films since a long time.
+He looks young and ravishing in a role that is not seen in his films for a long time.
 He carries the entire film on his shoulders.
 Simran is refreshing in her role and entertains in some scenes.
-Bobby Simha is remarkable in a role that is memorable.
+Bobby Simha is remarkable in a memorable role.
 He effortlessly makes the audience empathize with him.
-Nawazuddin Siddiqui delivers great performance but he looks weak in front of Rajinikanth.
+Nawazuddin Siddiqui delivers a great performance but he looks weak in front of Rajinikanth.
 The general audience may not recognize him as a good opponent.

 Trisha remains in the background with a couple of short dialogues and limited screen space.
 Her role is as brief as that of Tamannaah in Baahubali: The Conclusion.
 She might have signed the film just to act with Rajinikanth.
 Vijay Sethupathi is good in a role that doesn’t offer much.
 There is not much depth to his character but he pulls it off with ease.
 Particularly, the scenes featuring him and Rajinikanth together are a feast for the fans.
 Overall, the performances are solid for a star-studded film.